jebin2/JellyJump/project_implementation_guides_for_llm/player/phase33-format-conversion.md

 - ❌ Don't forget to clean up MediaBunny resources after conversion
 - ❌ Don't block UI thread during conversion (use async)
 - ❌ Don't lose source video if conversion fails
+- ❌ **Don't EVER remove the original source video from the playlist** (checkbox only controls NEW processed video)
+- ❌ Don't confuse "add to playlist" checkbox with removing anything from the playlist

 ---